 - Students work in teams and prepare a proposed draft deal agreement.

 - Each team writes mark-ups to draft agreements prepared by the teams they will encounter during the Preliminary Rounds.

 - Opposing teams meet to negotiate the contours of the deal.
 Each team will represent one of the two parties to the transaction.

 Second and third-year law students may compete in the competition as teams of two.
 Each team will be provided with a case statement that sets out the factual background for the problem and introduces the parties to the transaction.
-All teams will be provided with a precedent form of agreement.
-Teams will also receive a video recording of an interview with their respective client, to give them insights into their client’s goals for the negotiation.
+Teams will also receive a transcript of a confidential interview with their respective client, to give them insights into their client’s goals for the negotiation.
 All teams will be provided with a draft form of the agreement that they must “flesh out” with appropriate contract clauses and terms.

 In the 2020 Transactional Competition, teams will draft and negotiation a U.S. $2.5 billion capital stock acquisition agreement, and will take the position of either a privately-held U.S. company looking or a multinational private equity investment firm that is seeking to expand their business in the United States.